-(29b-f) demonstrates the compositional derivation for $m\dot{a}a$ - \dot{n} as an operator.
-(29c) demonstrates that $m\dot{a}a$ - \dot{n} specifically targets a variable that is supplied by the BNP.
+(29 b-f) demonstrates the compositional derivation for $m\acute{a}a-\acute{n}$ as an operator.
+(29c) demonstrates that $m\acute{a}a-\acute{n}$ specifically targets a variable that is supplied by the BNP.
 The other examples in (26) has to be given the same logical form in (29f) where there is no generic predicate, but rather a generic operator that is phonologically available.

-If (28b) is correct and the derivation for $m\dot{a}a$ - \dot{n} in (29b-f) is accurate, then it follows that the so-called silent operator Gen, may not be silent in some languages and some contexts after all.
+If (28b) is correct and the derivation for $m\acute{a}a-\acute{n}$ in (29 b-f) is accurate, then it follows that the so-called silent operator Gen, may not be silent in some languages and some contexts after all.
 The discussion above has shown that, while it is silent in some constructions as in the examples in (25) where its presence is due to the nature of the eventuality, it has a pronounced counterpart in other constructions, as demonstrated by the examples in (26).
 The implication, therefore, is that Yoruba provides an empirical support for the so-called Gen operator.